Algorithms are deciding who gets the first vaccines. Should we trust them?

 And this summer, students in the United Kingdom took to the streets to protest another algorithm that had been used to rank them for university placement.
 Because tests were disrupted during the pandemic, the country’s exam regulator automatically ranked students based on past grades and school performance — and, in the process, inadvertently boosted students at elite schools while penalizing those with less privileged backgrounds.
 The British government reversed course shortly after.

-Alex Engler, a data scientist and fellow at the Brookings Institution who studies AI governance and policy, said the same frustrations over the Stanford algorithm have played out with similar cross-industry systems used to decide who can, for instance, be hired for a job or qualify for a loan.
+Alex Engler, a data scientist and fellow at the Brookings Institution who studies AI governance and policy, said the same frustrations about the Stanford algorithm have played out with similar cross-industry systems used to decide who can, for instance, be hired for a job or qualify for a loan.

 Those systems feed reams of personal, financial and other data into specialized algorithm that then return a result — and, in some cases, can perpetuate the same old biases in an automated way.